Charter Communications (NASDAQ:CHTR) PT Raised to $700.00

-Charter Communications (NASDAQ:CHTR) had its price objective lifted by investment analysts at Morgan Stanley from $650.00 to $700.00 in a note issued to investors on Monday, BenzingaRatingsTable reports.
-The brokerage currently has an “overweight” rating on the stock.
-Morgan Stanley’s price objective would indicate a potential upside of 16.66% from the stock’s current price.
+Charter Communications (NASDAQ:CHTR) had its price objective boosted by stock analysts at Deutsche Bank from $650.00 to $700.00 in a report issued on Monday, The Fly reports.
+The firm currently has a “buy” rating on the stock.
+Deutsche Bank’s target price points to a potential upside of 16.66% from the stock’s current price.

-A number of other research analysts have also weighed in on CHTR.
-TD Securities raised their price objective on shares of Charter Communications from $515.90 to $560.00 and gave the company a “hold” rating in a research note on Monday, May 4th.
-Oppenheimer reissued a “hold” rating on shares of Charter Communications in a research report on Friday, July 31st.
-Deutsche Bank lifted their price objective on shares of Charter Communications from $650.00 to $700.00 and gave the stock a “buy” rating in a research report on Monday.
-Pivotal Research lifted their price objective on shares of Charter Communications from $700.00 to $730.00 and gave the stock a “buy” rating in a research report on Friday, July 31st.
-Finally, Truist Financial lifted their price objective on shares of Charter Communications from $580.00 to $650.00 and gave the stock a “buy” rating in a research report on Monday.
-Six investment analysts have rated the stock with a hold rating, twenty have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average target price of $605.00.
+Several other equities analysts also recently commented on CHTR.
+Nomura upgraded Charter Communications from a “neutral” rating to a “buy” rating and increased their price target for the company from $500.00 to $600.00 in a report on Friday, July 10th.
+Oppenheimer reaffirmed a “hold” rating on shares of Charter Communications in a report on Friday, July 31st.
+BidaskClub upgraded shares of Charter Communications from a “hold” rating to a “buy” rating in a report on Friday, July 17th.
+Royal Bank of Canada boosted their target price on shares of Charter Communications from $510.00 to $570.00 and gave the stock a “sector perform” rating in a research report on Monday.
+Finally, TD Securities raised their price target on Charter Communications from $515.90 to $560.00 and gave the company a “hold” rating in a research report on Monday, May 4th.
+Six research analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Charter Communications currently has an average rating of “Buy” and a consensus target price of $605.00.

-In related news, CAO Kevin D. Howard sold 9,241 shares of the business’s stock in a transaction that occurred on Wednesday, July 15th.
-The shares were sold at an average price of $550.03, for a total transaction of $5,082,827.23.
-Following the completion of the transaction, the chief accounting officer now owns 12,081 shares of the company’s stock, valued at $6,644,912.43.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In related news, insider David Ellen sold 15,970 shares of the firm’s stock in a transaction that occurred on Monday, May 11th.
+The shares were sold at an average price of $511.38, for a total value of $8,166,738.60.
+Following the completion of the sale, the insider now owns 64,979 shares of the company’s stock, valued at $33,228,961.02.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Also, EVP Richard R. Dykhouse sold 5,941 shares of the business’s stock in a transaction that occurred on Monday, May 11th.
-The shares were sold at an average price of $510.16, for a total transaction of $3,030,860.56.
-Following the transaction, the executive vice president now directly owns 19,967 shares of the company’s stock, valued at approximately $10,186,364.72.
+The stock was sold at an average price of $510.16, for a total transaction of $3,030,860.56.
+Following the completion of the transaction, the executive vice president now owns 19,967 shares of the company’s stock, valued at approximately $10,186,364.72.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 121,805 shares of company stock valued at $67,246,356.
-1.18% of the stock is owned by corporate insiders.
+Insiders have sold a total of 121,805 shares of company stock valued at $67,246,356 over the last three months.
+1.18% of the stock is currently owned by insiders.

-A number of large investors have recently modified their holdings of CHTR.
-Patriot Financial Group Insurance Agency LLC grew its stake in Charter Communications by 82.1% during the first quarter.
-Patriot Financial Group Insurance Agency LLC now owns 71 shares of the company’s stock valued at $31,000 after acquiring an additional 32 shares in the last quarter.
-BDO Wealth Advisors LLC purchased a new position in Charter Communications during the first quarter valued at approximately $32,000.
-Gemmer Asset Management LLC grew its stake in Charter Communications by 122.2% during the first quarter.
-Gemmer Asset Management LLC now owns 80 shares of the company’s stock valued at $35,000 after acquiring an additional 44 shares in the last quarter.
-Baystate Wealth Management LLC grew its stake in Charter Communications by 360.0% during the second quarter.
-Baystate Wealth Management LLC now owns 69 shares of the company’s stock valued at $35,000 after acquiring an additional 54 shares in the last quarter.
-Finally, Hillsdale Investment Management Inc. purchased a new position in Charter Communications during the first quarter valued at approximately $39,000.
-62.78% of the stock is owned by institutional investors.
+Large investors have recently modified their holdings of the company.
+Magnus Financial Group LLC lifted its position in Charter Communications by 3.5% in the 1st quarter.
+Magnus Financial Group LLC now owns 595 shares of the company’s stock valued at $260,000 after acquiring an additional 20 shares in the last quarter.
+Lenox Wealth Management Inc. raised its stake in Charter Communications by 18.7% during the first quarter.
+Lenox Wealth Management Inc. now owns 159 shares of the company’s stock worth $69,000 after acquiring an additional 25 shares in the last quarter.
+Personal CFO Solutions LLC lifted its holdings in shares of Charter Communications by 4.3% in the first quarter.
+Personal CFO Solutions LLC now owns 608 shares of the company’s stock worth $265,000 after acquiring an additional 25 shares during the last quarter.
+Ballentine Partners LLC boosted its stake in shares of Charter Communications by 2.1% in the 2nd quarter.
+Ballentine Partners LLC now owns 1,293 shares of the company’s stock valued at $660,000 after purchasing an additional 26 shares in the last quarter.
+Finally, Dowling & Yahnke LLC boosted its stake in shares of Charter Communications by 0.7% in the 1st quarter.
+Dowling & Yahnke LLC now owns 4,477 shares of the company’s stock valued at $1,953,000 after purchasing an additional 29 shares in the last quarter.
+Institutional investors own 62.78% of the company’s stock.

 Charter Communications, Inc, through its subsidiaries, provides cable services to residential and commercial customers in the United States.
 It offers subscription-based video services, including video on demand, high definition television, digital video recorder, pay-per-view, and spectrum mobile and spectrum guide services, as well as ad-supported free online video products.